dalaing/cofun/blog/drafts/coproducts_for_free_and_products_for_cofree.md

 These can be put in separate modules and imported as needed by client code.

 That's probably not so impressive in this case.
-As a more impressive example, we could build up separate DSLs for authentication, database access and logging, and then mix and match to get whatever custom combination we needed, with access to any code we'd built up on top of those DSLS.
+As a more impressive example, we could build up separate DSLs for authentication, database access and logging, and then mix and match to get whatever custom combination we needed, with the ability to make use of  any code we'd built up on top of the individual DSLs (or combinations of those DSLs).

 To see how this looks, we can update `findLimit` to work in a larger number of contexts:
 ```haskell